Fujikura Ltd.

 Awareness of Important Risks

-Fujikura's company-wide risk management system identifies "company-wide important risks" that have a major impact on management and manages risks through the risk committee and departments responsible for responding.
+Fujikura's company-wide risk management system identifies "company-wide important risks" that have a major impact on management and manages risks through the risk management committee and unit responsible for responding.

 In detail, "Company-Wide Risks" are managed through risk management activity based on the PDCA cycle: 1.
 Identify and Assess risks, 2.
 Identify important/urgent risks, 3.
 Create and implement risk countermeasures, 4.
 Monitoring.